What alumni materials does the Archives collect?

 What faculty materials does the Archives collect?

-The Archives is interested in personal collections from faculty with an established relationship with Curtis.
+The Archives seek personal collections from faculty with an established relationship with Curtis.
 Of particular interest are materials that document their lives and achievements, teaching methods, and interactions with students.

 How do I find out if my materials are of interest to the Archives?